martinkallstrom/realtime-voice-server/README.md

 - LLM: Fireworks
 - UI: Daily Prebuilt

-### Other demos:
+## Other demos:

 #### Chat Bot with Silero VAD (GPU)

 [ image ]

 By default the Daily AI framework uses a CPU-bound version of VAD (voice activity detection.)
-If working with hardware acceleration capabilities, such as CUDA, it's possible leverag trained models for greater accuracy.
+If your agent targets hardware-capable machines with CUDA support, it's possible to infer from trained models for greater accuracy.

+#### Moondream Vision Bot (GPU)

+[ image ]

+...

 ---